 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-Grapefruit and grapefruit juice may interact with Xalkori and lead to potentially dangerous effects.
-Discuss the use of grapefruit products with your doctor.
+Grapefruit and grapefruit juice may interact with crizotinib and lead to unwanted side effects.
+Avoid the use of grapefruit products while taking Xalkori.

 Xalkori side effects

 Get emergency medical help if you have any of these signs of an allergic reaction to Xalkori: hives; difficult breathing; swelling of your face, lips, tongue, or throat.